 STUDENT: Yeah, some of them.
-I called that one there Rosie, and this one up there is called Spider, and jelly and ice cream.

-STUDENT: We're calling this one Bob.
+I called that one there Rosie, and this one up there is called Spider, jelly and ice cream.
+And we're calling this one Bob.

-MICHELLE: Bob?
-Yeah, nice.
+MICHELLE: Yeah, nice.

-STUDENT: We were doing this because, when we made this path, we had to chop down all the trees and like break down all the bushes.
+STUDENT: We were doing this because, well, when we when made this path, we had to chop down all the trees and like break down all the bushes.

 Yep, we humans have had a big impact on the planet.
-If you look around, it might be hard to imagine what our environments might have looked like before we started to change them.
+If you look around, you it might be hard to imagine what our environments might have looked like before we started to change them.
 Over the last few centuries, we've seen massive changes to forests, grasslands, frozen tundra, deserts, lakes, rivers and oceans.
 All of the earth's ecosystems.